Stevecmd/aws-bootcamp-cruddur-2023/journal/week1.md

 # Week 1 — App Containerization
 This was the second week of the Bootcamp.
-It was quite intense as I wasted several days trying to figure out what was causing the 404 error as shown below.
+In the end, I was succesful but it was quite intense as I wasted several days trying to figure out what was causing the 404 error as shown below.
 >>404 Error Page not found
 ![404 Not Found](https://github.com/Stevecmd/aws-bootcamp-cruddur-2023/blob/main/journal/Week%201/404%20error%20after%20docker%20run.JPG)